 Here are our 4 tips to give an overview of resources:

-- Map out the know-how at the level of the organization's businesses.
+- Mapping of know-how at the level of the organization's businesses.

 - Decline the mapping of skills at the level of each team.